Last Updated on October 26, 2022.

 - Some hedgehogs are prone to obesity due to genetic predisposition.

-- Other hedgehogs can become overweight in preparation for a lengthy hibernation that they would experience in the wild, but in captivity that that never comes.
+- Other hedgehogs can become overweight in preparation for a lengthy hibernation that they would experience in the wild, but in captivity that never comes.
 Hibernation attempts in captivity can

 - There is no standard weight for a hedgehog.